Robustness Measures in Distributionally Robust Optimization

-Another approach is to select the size of the uncertainty set to optimize an estimate of out-of-sample expected reward that is generated through a resampling procedure (bootstrap, cross-validation), extending the methods used to calibrate regularized regression models in Machine Learning \cite{HTF}.
-Though confidence levels now depend on the data and the objective function, this approach is inherently single-objective in that it ignores worst-case sensitivity and produces solutions that are likely to be insufficiently robust.
-While it is possible that the DRO solution has a higher out-of-sample expected reward than the ambiguity-neutral solution \cite{anderson2022improving,gotoh2021calibration,kim2015MAB}, there is no guarantee.
-Indeed, if minimizing out-of-sample worst-case expected cost is the overriding goal, the decision maker should consider optimistic optimization \cite{Chen2023optimistic,gotoh2023data,Xie2024optimistic,Nguyen2019Optimistic,Norton2017optimistic}.
-However, being optimistic increases the sensitivity of the expected cost to model misspecification \cite{gotoh2023data}, making it less robust than the ambiguity-neutral solution and undermining our original intention to be ``more robust".
+Another approach is to optimize an estimate of the out-of-sample expected cost using cross-validation or the bootstrap, extending the methods used to calibrate regularized regression models in Machine Learning \cite{HTF}.
+Once again the key difference is that the expected cost is the only objective.
+With a robustness measure, the decision maker (DM) can consider a tradeoff between performance and robustness, and may accept a larger expected cost in return for substantial sensitivity reduction.
+Conversely, expected cost and WCS can be used to identify problem instances where the performance--robustness tradeoff is unfavorable, and the specific form of the sensitivity measure used to redesign the system and improve the tradeoff.
+This is only possible when the regularizer is interpreted as an objective function.
+Finally, while it is possible that the DRO solution has a smaller out-of-sample expected cost than the nominal solution \cite{anderson2022improving,gotoh2021calibration,kim2015MAB}, there is no guarantee and any out-performance is likely to be small \cite{Lam2}.
+It is always possible to reduce the SAA out-of-sample cost if optimistic \cite{Chen2023optimistic,gotoh2023data,Xie2024optimistic,Nguyen2019Optimistic,Norton2017optimistic} as well as worst-case solutions are considered.
+However, being optimistic increases the sensitivity of the expected cost to model misspecification \cite{gotoh2023data}, which undermines our original robustness goals.

-Several papers \cite{bertsimas2018,blanchet2019,Duchi2017variance,esfahani2018data,gao2023distributionally, gao2024wasserstein,kuhn2019wasserstein} show the connection between DRO and regularized empirical optimization.
-For example, \cite{Duchi2017variance} shows that DRO with $\phi$-divergence uncertainty sets are almost the same as variance regularization while \cite{blanchet2019,gao2023distributionally, gao2024wasserstein} show that worst-case regression and classification problems with the Wasserstein uncertainty set are equivalent to regularized versions of these problems.
-While the regularizer can be interpreted as a second objective, a single-objective perspective is adopted in that the focus remains in all these papers on optimizing the out-of-sample expected cost.
+The papers \cite{gotoh2018robust, gotoh2021calibration,gotoh2023data} explore performance--robustness tradeoffs for DRO problems with smooth $\phi$-divergence uncertainty sets, showing that WCS is the variance and that the associated mean--variance frontier can be used to select the size of the uncertainty set.
+The scope of the present paper is larger.
+Specifically: (i) WCS is defined for a larger class of uncertainty sets, not just smooth $\phi$-divergence, and shown under relatively mild assumptions to be a {\it generalized measure of deviation}; (ii) the performance--sensitivity tradeoff studied in \cite{gotoh2018robust,gotoh2021calibration} is shown to hold for a much broader class of uncertainty sets; (iii) WCS is derived for a collection of uncertainty sets leading to a systematic approach to selecting both the family and size of the uncertainty set (\cite{gotoh2018robust, gotoh2021calibration} only consider size); and (iv) WCS can be used to design systems that have favorable performance--robustness tradeoffs.